kaosmaja/B-AI/README.md

-# B-AI / Transaction Classifier
+# Transaction Classifier

-Final projet for the Building AI course
+Final project for the Building AI course

 ## Summary

-An AI to automatically classify transactions into the right categories to assist budgeting.
+An AI to automatically classify transactions into the right categories to assist managing a budget.
 Should be easy to use.

 ## Background